drafonsopena/Ten-Project-Documentation/Snake Game/ReadMe _SnakeGame.md

 </details>

-> **Future Changes:** This program is mainly being developed to create a chat app and change the encoding level of the messages later on.
+> **Future Changes:** This program was for fun, cant think of any major changes to this classic.
+We might only need to change the appearance of the snake and of the fruit, add some extra obstacles and then we’ll see.

 <details><summary>Pictures</summary>